IMPORTANT NOTICE – Please Read

 EPA signed a Record of Decision in January 2006 to permanently relocate three families, excavate and dispose of approximately 94,000 tons of soil and remove contaminated sediments from down gradient areas.
 Soil excavation began in the summer of 2006 and was completed in August 2009.

 Contaminated soils have been removed and disposed of in off-site permitted landfills.
 Restoration of properties affected by the clean-up is complete.
 Phytoremediation using hyper arsenic accumulating Chinese brake ferns to uptake and remove arsenic in contaminated shallow soil along the spring fed creek is underway and has been shown to be effective at this site.
-Phytoremediation will continue for up to 4 years depending on results.
+Phytoremediation may continue for a few two to three more years depending on the results.
 A groundwater RI/FS is in progress.